5 Things You Must Know Before You Get a New Social Security Card

-If you’ve ever thought about changing your Social Security number, know that it’s not a simple process.
+If you’ve ever thought about changing your Social Security number, know it’s not a simple process.
 You will need a valid reason and several pieces of documentation in order to have your request granted.
 Generally, losing your Social Security card might not be enough of a reason to receive a change.

 There are certain instances in which you can get a completely new Social Security number.
-The Social Security Administration says some examples include when sequential numbers are assigned to members of the same family and it is causing confusion, or when more than one person has been assigned an identical number.
+The Social Security Administration says some examples include when sequential numbers are assigned to members of the same family and it is causing confusion or when more than one person has been assigned an identical number.

 You can also change your Social Security number if you are an identity theft victim and using your number continues to cause problems.
 In addition, domestic violence victims can be granted new digits.
-If you are a member of a religious or cultural group that is strongly against using certain numerals, you may also be eligible to apply.
+If you are a member of a religious or cultural group that is strongly against using certain numerals, you might also be eligible to apply.
 However, you will be requested to offer proof of these objections.

 Here are five things to keep in mind when getting a new Social Security number.

 1. Your original number will stick around

 If your old number was causing you a world of trouble, you might not be happy to hear the number will not be retired.
 But don’t fret; it’s for your own good.
 The Social Security Administration says your original number will be kept on file.
 The administration does this, so your old history will not be lost.
 Your old number is checked against the new number to ensure you receive proper credit for earnings under both numbers.

 If you find you are qualified to receive a new number, you will have to go to your local Social Security Administration office and apply in person.
 You can download an application here.
 Go here to find your local office and make an appointment.